Where to go for coffee with a 'hug'

 Green velvet chairs, wooden walls and warm lighting will welcome you at this city centre coffee place.
 Try the caramel iced coffee, the coconut latte, or some spiced chai with a chocolate chip cookie or a delicious fruit tart.
 They have a good selection of tea too.
 A perfect snug pitstop if you're shopping in town.
 It gets busy at the weekends when the service is slower.

-In the Robin du Lac complex and at Gare, these cafés are less Hygge, but might be just what you need on an autumnal morning.
+In the Robin du Lac complex, at Gare, Ville Haute and Sanem these cafés are less Hygge, but might be just what you need on an autumnal morning.
 Light and airy, there are wooden stools and sofas inviting you to test out the coffees blended in the workshop at the same site.

 Café le Bovary - Weimerskirch

 Weimerskirch's secret literary den, host to many public readings, writers' meetings, slam nights, philosophical round tables and coffee-theatre, Le Bovary invites you to step inside its book-lined café and take a seat on the chintzy and unmatching furniture, lovingly put together to make it feel like a home from home.
-You'll be inspired to write poetry over your expresso or glass of wine.
+You'll be inspired to write poetry over your expresso, chai latte or glass of wine.

 T.Zone Boba - 17 Rue Beaumont